 1. Executive Summary 4

 2. Introduction 5

 3. Methods 6

 4. Results & Discussion 8

-5. References 13
+5. References 12

-1.Executive Summary
+1. Executive Summary

-This is a report on the initial findings of a collaborative study between the Predatory Bird Monitoring Scheme (PBMS) and the Cardiff University Otter Project (CUOP).
-The study analysed the concentrations of 16 metals and semi-metals in the livers of 107 Eurasian otters (Lutra lutra) that had been found dead in 2007 and 2008 and collected by the CUOP.
-This aim of this work was to determine the current concentrations of inorganic elements accumulated by otters and whether exposure to heavy metals (lead, mercury, cadmium) in particular is likely to be associated with adverse effects.
-This is the first study of inorganic elements in otter livers from Europe for nearly 10 years.
+This is the second report on the findings of a collaborative study between the Predatory Bird Monitoring Scheme (PBMS) and the Cardiff University Otter Project (CUOP).
+The study analysed the concentrations of 15 metals and semi-metals in the livers of 50 Eurasian otters (Lutra lutra) that had been found dead between 2007 and 2009 and collected by the CUOP.
+This report specifically presents data for otters found dead in 2009.
+The aim of this work was to determine the current concentrations of inorganic elements accumulated by otters and whether exposure to heavy metals (lead, mercury, cadmium) in particular is likely to be associated with adverse effects.